Here is information about some of our special events.

 Local History Talks The Society offers an array of talks and has presented them to over 30 local organizations.
 For more information, please visit our Speaker’s page.

-Lake Oswego Farmer’s Market Two times a year, typically in July we set up our booth at the market.
+Lake Oswego Farmer’s Market Two times a year, typically in July and August we set up our booth at the market.
 This is an opportunity for community outreach as well as a venue to sell our unique Lake Oswego gift items.
-In 2017, we had a booth at the market on July 8 and 22.
+Our next date is August 24, 2019.

 Lock Fest The Society has been an exhibitor at Lock Fest sponsored by the Willamette Falls Heritage Foundation.
 This event celebrates the historic Willamette Falls Navigational Locks, which first opened in 1873, and rallies public support for their repair and reopening.